Last Updated on

-- Step 1: step out of “automatic pilot” to bring awareness to what you doing, thinking, and sensing in this moment.
+Step 1: step out of “auto-pilot” to bring awareness to what you are doing, thinking, and sensing in this moment.

-These four exercises mentioned above are taken from www.mindfulnessexercises.com.
+These four exercises mentioned above are taken from this website.

 5. Mindful Walking Down The Street Technique

-One core process, which can be influenced by mindfulness practice, is our ability to observe out thoughts emotions and sensations without reacting to fix them, hide them or solve them.
-This awareness creates room for choice between impulse and action which can help develop coping skills and positive behavioral change.
+One core process that can be influenced by mindfulness practice is our ability to observe our thoughts, emotions, and sensations without reacting to fix them, hide them, or solve them.
+This awareness creates room for choice between impulses, and action which can help develop coping skills and positive behavioral change.

-- In the second step of the mindful walking exercise the facilitator prompts reflection from the client by asking a series of questions:
+- In the second step, the facilitator prompts reflection from the client by asking a series of questions:

 1. As you were imagining, did you notice any of your thoughts?

 2. As you were imagining, did you notice any of your emotions?